 Furnish information on any proceedings that were commenced or were terminated during the current financial year.
 Information should include date of commencement or termination of proceedings.
 Also include a description of the disposition thereof with respect to the reporting issuer and its subsidiaries.

-Legal Proceedings Description Date commenced or terminated (if occurring within the financial year ended June 30th 2015) Louis Benoît v Edwin and Davina Riviere v NBD Ltd
+Legal Proceedings Description Date commenced or terminated (if occurring within the financial year ended June 30th 2018)